oliverjgoldstein/koka-bayes/readme.md

 2. <b> Sequential Monte Carlo </b>
 3. <b> Trace Markov Chain Monte Carlo </b>

+The library also contains Particle Marginal Metropolis Hastings, but it does not currently work as expected.

 Please see main.kk for a short demonstration of all three inference algorithms.

 To install and run this library: